What is Mouth Cancer Action Month?

 Mouth Cancer Action Month is an annual campaign that runs from 1st to 30th November.

-The idea was first conceived in 1998, following a number of roundtable meetings involving some of the UK’s leading dental and health professionals, headed up by the late Richard Horner.
+The idea was first conceived in 1998.
+It followed a number of roundtable meetings involving some of the UK’s leading dental and health professionals, headed up by the late Richard Horner.
 In 2003, it was later taken on by the Oral Health Foundation – one of the World’s leading independent oral health charities – who introduced the name of ‘Mouth Cancer Action Month’ and successfully transformed it into the high profile campaign it is today.

 It was at this time that the Blue Ribbon Appeal was launched, with the aim of acting as a conversation starter between patients and their health professionals.
 Today there are more than half a million Blue Ribbon Badges in circulation.